wzding/Machine_Learning_Nanodegree/NYC_taxi_trip_duration/proposal.md

 * store_and_fwd_flag - This flag indicates whether the trip record was held in vehicle memory before sending to the vendor because the vehicle did not have a connection to the server - Y=store and forward; N=not a store and forward trip
 * trip_duration - duration of the trip in seconds

-Basically, the train data would be split into train-validation set and we will use only train data for model training.
+Basically, the data points from "train.csv" would be split into 80% training set and 20% validation set and we will use only training set for model training.
 Validation set will be used for parameter selection and to avoid overfitting of the model being built.
-Test data will be used to evaluation the performance of our model.
+Because there is no labels on test data, we will upload the model predictions to the kaggle competition and obtain the scores for the test data, which serves as evaluation of the model performance.

 ### Solution Statement

+The first step is exploratory data analysis (EDA) and both univariate and bivariate analysis will be conduncted to study data features.
+Possible techniques include histogram plot, time series analysis, etc. Understanding the difference between train and test set is also necessary becasue if there is huge differenc between them then feature extracted from train set would not apply to test set.
-One solution to this problem is gradient boosted trees regressor using XGBoost (a package in python http://xgboost.readthedocs.io/en/latest/), which is one of ensemble methods to deal with supervised learning problems.
-The main principle behind this method is that a group of “weak learners” can come together to form a “strong learner”. hey typically less prone to overfitting and make the model more robust,unlikely to be influenced by small changes in the training data.
+There are many possible methods to predict trip duration and a popular one is gradient boosted trees regressor using XGBoost (a package in python http://xgboost.readthedocs.io/en/latest/), which is one of ensemble methods to deal with supervised learning problems.
+The main principle behind this method is that a group of “weak learners” can come together to form a “strong learner”.
+They typically less prone to overfitting and make the model more robust,unlikely to be influenced by small changes in the training data.
 The input of this algorithm is a set of numerical features and the output is a number, which is also the prediction of the algorithm.
+We will implement two methods other than gradient boosted trees regressor, such as decision tree regression and linear regression to compare the performances among them.

 ### Benchmark Model

 A benchmark model is decision tree regression model, which is widely used for supervised learning problems.
 It uses a tree like structure to specify a series of conditions that are tested to determine the value for a sample.

 ### Evaluation Metrics

 The evaluation metric for this project is Root Mean Squared Logarithmic Error (RMSLE), which is defined here (https://www.kaggle.com/wiki/RootMeanSquaredLogarithmicError).
 RMSLE penalizes an under-predicted estimate greater than an over-predicted estimate.

 ### Project Design
-Firstly, we will conduct comprehensive Exploratory Data Analysis (EDA) before building models for prediction as the insights can be both valuable for our model building as well as the community.
+Firstly, we will conduct comprehensive EDA before building models for prediction as the insights can be both valuable for our model building as well as the community.
 A few analysis of the data needs to be done in this process:
-* dealing with missing values if needed
+* check whether there are missing values in the features of interest
-* remove outliers
+* remove outliers: we could use z-scores, box plots, scatter plots to screen outliers.
+We will try using inter quartile range (IQR) to detect outliers.
-* extract useful features for model
+* feature engineering: after EDA, we could extract useful features that have impact on time duration and these features could include in model training as well
-* feature engineering if needed
-Afterwards, we will implement algorithms which will includes split the training data into train-validation set, train XGBregressor, analyze feature importance, and score test set.
+Afterwards, we will implement algorithms which will includes split the training data into train-validation set and train XGBregressor.
+We could obtain feature importance from the results of XGBregressor, which could use as a measurement to filter out useless features.
-Finally, we'll compared the performance of the best performed decision tree model and gradient boosted tree model.
+Finally, we'll compared the performance of the best performed decision tree model (obtained by grid search) and gradient boosted tree model.
+Since there's no labels in the test set, performance will be compared based by the rank on the kaggle competition.

 -----------